Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

 2. Reconfigure the project with **system_wrapper.xsa**:

    -  The created PetaLinux project uses the default hardware setup in the ZC702 Linux BSP.
-In this example, you will reconfigure the PetaLinux project based on the Zynq design that you configured using the Vivado |reg| Design Suite in :ref:`example-1-creating-a-new-embedded-project-with-zynq-soc`.
+In this example, you will reconfigure the PetaLinux project based on the Zynq design that you configured using the Vivado |trade| Design Suite in :ref:`example-1-creating-a-new-embedded-project-with-zynq-soc`.

    -  Copy the hardware platform ``system_wrapper.xsa`` to the Linux host machine.